 It includes articles on current medico-legal issues and reports on recently settled clinical negligence cases from around the world, including papers commissioned by AvMA for the UK.
 The Journal benefits from an active Editorial Committee with research, clinical, policy, and legal input.
 The Journal is a member of the Committee on Publication Ethics (COPE).

-The Journal of Patient Safety and Risk Management, formerly named Clinical Risk, is a peer-reviewed journal available in print and online.
+The Journal of Patient Safety and Risk Management, formerly named Clinical Risk, is a peer-reviewed journal.
 It builds on its roots in the UK to provide an international forum for the exchange of new knowledge and ideas in the fields of patient safety, risk management, and medico-legal issues.

 It prioritizes evidence-based research papers and reviews, as well as commentaries on timely patient safety issues where there are implications for patient care, clinical and professional practice, health care governance, and policy.
 The Journal acknowledges the centrality of the case study in both medical and medico-legal practice, and promotes a multidisciplinary, mixed-methods approach to understanding and improving patient safety.